Peri Gilpin: Personal life

 Gilpin was born in Waco, Texas, to Baylor University students Jim O'Brien (born James Oldham) and Sandra Jo Hauck.
 After the birth of her sister, Patti Jo, in 1965, her parents divorced, and Sandra moved with her two daughters to Houston.
-In 1968, Sandra married her childhood friend Wes Gilpin; Peri and her sister took his surname.
+In 1968, when Sandra married her childhood friend Wes Gilpin, Peri and her sister took his surname.
 In 1969, the Gilpins moved to Dallas, where Peri grew up.
 In 1983, her father, a popular Philadelphia newscaster and weather anchor at WPVI-TV, died in a skydiving accident.

 In 1997, Gilpin's mother died of leiomyosarcoma.
 Gilpin has led efforts supporting cancer research awareness since the time her mother was diagnosed with the disease.
 Her siblings also died of cancer.
-On April 30, 2020, Gilpin's sister, Patti, died after a long battle with cancer.
-On July 29, 2023, her brother, Marc Gilpin, died from complications related to a glioblastoma brain tumor at the age of 56.
+On April 30, 2020, Gilpin's sister, Patti, died after a long battle with cancer and on July 29, 2023, her brother, Marc Gilpin, died from complications related to a glioblastoma brain tumor at the age of 56.
 He was also an actor, having appeared in Jaws 2 as a child.

 On July 31, 1999, Gilpin married painter Christian Vincent.
-They have twins who were born to a surrogate mother on May 7, 2004.
+They have twins who were born via surrogate mother on May 7, 2004.

 Jane Leeves, Gilpin's co-star on Frasier, is her neighbor and close friend.